 A QUESTION THAT COMES UP EVERY SO OFTEN – a question that on occasion comes from members of our community is “since it seems we have a fair amount of cash available to us why don’t we spend more to advance the revelation?”
 That is a fair question and the short answer is that we spend most of our income on advancing our mission but we do so mindful of the fact that until regular donations hit a sustainable level, we need the proceeds from our investments to make up the difference plus to add some extra in the piggy-bank to see us through stormy times.
 If we overly deplete our invested funds the returns may not cover the donation gap.
 The goal is to close that gap which is where all of us can help by pitching in.
 Contributions small and large all have an important impact.

 The funds in our possession are an endowment entrusted to us.
 Over $200,000 per year of earnings from our savings plus 100% of regular donations annually go to support our annual.
 In other words about 85% of our entrusted funds are needed to generate the financial support needed for our annual mission and about 15% for our future needs.
 Our funds are put to work to support the work of the revelation.
+Closing the donation gap is very important for long-term sustainability.

 BTW – the Urantia Book Fellowship has consistently maintained Platinum level top ratings for non-profit fiscal responsibility.